vivianmiranda/cocoa3_testing/README.md

 ### The whovian-cocoa docker container <a name="appendix_jupyter_whovian"></a>

-We provide the docker image [whovian-cocoa](https://hub.docker.com/r/vivianmiranda/whovian-cocoa) to facilitate the installation of Cocoa on Windows/MacOS.
-Installation of the [docker engine](https://docs.docker.com/engine/) on local PCs is a straightforward process, but it does require `sudo` privileges.
-See Docker's [official documentation](https://docs.docker.com/engine/install/) for OS-specific instructions.
+We provide the docker image whovian-cocoa to promote the installation of Cocoa on Windows/MacOS.
+This docker image assumes the user already has the docker engine installed on their local PC.
+For instructions on installing the docker engine on your specific operating system, please refer to [Docker's official documentation](https://docs.docker.com/engine/install/).

 To download and run the container for the first time, type:

     $ docker run --platform linux/amd64 --hostname cocoa --name cocoa2023 -it -p 8080:8888 -v $(pwd):/home/whovian/host/ -v ~/.ssh:/home/whovian/.ssh:ro vivianmiranda/whovian-cocoa

-The flag `-v $(pwd):/home/whovian/host/` ensures that the files on the host computer, where Cocoa should be located, have been mounted to the directory `/home/whovian/host/`.
-Therefore, the command
+The flag `-v $(pwd):/home/whovian/host/` ensures that the files on the host computer where the user plans to install Cocoa have been properly mounted to the directory `/home/whovian/host/`.
+After executing the command

     whovian@cocoa:~$ cd /home/whovian/host/; ls

-should display the host files.
+the user should see the host files on the screen.

 When running the container the first time, the user needs to init conda with `conda init bash` followed by `source ~/.bashrc`, as shown below

     whovian@cocoa:~$ conda init bash
     whovian@cocoa:~$ source ~/.bashrc
-    whovian@cocoa:~$ conda activate cocoa

-When you exit the container, how to restart it? type `docker start -ai cocoa2023`.
+When the user exits the container, how to restart it?
+Type

-Cobaya also has an excellent integration with Jupyter notebooks.
-Below, we provide instructions on how o run notebooks inside the whovian-cocoa container.

-To start a jupyter notebook, type the following command inside the whovian-Cosmo container:
+    $ docker start -ai cocoa2023

+How to run Jupyter Notebooks remotely when using Cocoa within the whovian-cocoa container?
+First, type the following command:

-    $ jupyter notebook --no-browser
+    whovian@cocoa:~$ jupyter notebook --no-browser

 The terminal will show a message similar to the following template: